shivannis/xandr-docs-public/xandr-docs/invest/working-with-conversion-pixels.md

 ---
 title: Microsoft Invest - Working with Conversion Pixels
-description: In this article learn about working with conversion pixels that are used to track user actions in response to an advertiser's creatives, such as registering at a site or making a purchase. ms.date: 10/28/2023
+description: In this article, learn about working with conversion pixels that are used to track user actions in response to an advertiser's creatives, such as registering at a site or making a purchase. ms.date: 10/28/2023
 ---